A Positive Mass Theorem for Static Causal Fermion Systems: Scaling Behavior of Dirac Systems

 This leads us to choose~$\lambda \simeq \varepsilon^2/m$.
 In this way, the freedom in scaling the measure is exhausted.
 Moreover, the above formulas for~${\mathfrak{t}}(x)$ and~$\ell(x) + \s$ simplify to \beq \mathfrak{t}(x) \simeq \frac{1}{m^4} \qquad \text{and} \qquad \ell(x) + \s \simeq \bigg( \frac{(\varepsilon m)^p}{m^4} + \frac{1}{m^8} \: \Big(\frac{\varepsilon}{\delta}\Big)^{8-\hat{s}} \bigg) \:. \eeq

-In {\em{curved space-time}}, the functions~$\ell(x)$ and~${\mathfrak{t}}(x)$ vary in space-time, but the parameters in~\eqref{lengthscales} as well as the Lagrange parameters~$\s$, $\kappa$ and the parameter~$c$ in~\eqref{trc} are still constants.
+In {\em{curved spacetime}}, the functions~$\ell(x)$ and~${\mathfrak{t}}(x)$ vary in spacetime, but the parameters in~\eqref{lengthscales} as well as the Lagrange parameters~$\s$, $\kappa$ and the parameter~$c$ in~\eqref{trc} are still constants.
 Moreover, we always consider critical measures.
 The resulting weak EL equations~\eqref{ELtest} (again for the $\kappa$-Lagrangian; see also~\eqref{lin2}) read

 In Definition~\ref{defkappaextend} we consider a family~$(\mu_\tau)_{\tau \in (-1,1)}$ of critical static measures for a {\em{de}}creasing value of~$\kappa$.
 The crucial question is how the parameters~$m$ and~$\delta$ change when we decrease~$\kappa$ for a measure describing the Minkowski vacuum.
 The parameter~$\kappa$ is the Lagrange multiplier corresponding to the boundedness constraint.
 Therefore, decreasing~$\kappa$ corresponds to weakening the boundedness constraint by increasing the parameter~$C$ in~\eqref{Tdef}.
 This has the effect that the functional in~\eqref{Tdef} becomes larger, whereas the causal action~\eqref{Sdef} becomes smaller.
 For a translation invariant system like Minkowski space, this means that~${\mathfrak{t}}(x)$ {\em{in}}creases, whereas~$\ell(x)+\s$ {\em{de}}creases.
 In view of the left side of~\eqref{scaleMink}, this means that the mass of the Dirac particles decreases, \beq \frac{d}{d\tau} \log m \Big|_{\tau=0} < 0 \:. \eeq The scaling behavior of~$\delta$ is less obvious because of the unknown parameters~$p$ and~$\hat{s}$ in~\eqref{scaleMink}.
 In view of the fact that the parameter~$\delta$ was introduced in~\cite[Chapter~4]{cfs} in order to compensate for the fact that the neutrino masses differ from the masses of the charged leptons, it is natural to assume that it scales in the same way as~$1/m$, i.e.\ \beq \frac{d}{d\tau} \log \big(m\, \delta \big) \Big|_{\tau=0} = 0 \:. \eeq This {\em{natural scaling of~$\delta$}} means that when~$\kappa$ is decreased, the Compton length and the Planck length are increased by the same factor.
 When considering a gravitating system, the natural scaling of~$\delta$ has the convenient property that the interaction remains unchanged, only the size of the whole system changes.
 Keeping in mind that the length scale is determined by the measure, one can also say that, assuming natural scaling of~$\delta$, only the measure~$\tilde{\mu}$ and the regularization length~$\varepsilon$ are rescaled, but otherwise the system remains unchanged.
 Although the natural scaling of~$\delta$ seems reasonable and sensible, it is not compelling, neither for mathematical nor for physical reasons.
 With our present knowledge, it is conceivable that for families of minimizers of the causal action, the parameter~$\delta$ might have a different or more complicated scaling behavior.